Dr Catherine Spooner

 Could all suggestions, compliments and complaints be sent for the attention of Amanda Raybould at our usual address.

 We have a strong team of other professional staff not listed above.
-These include health visitors, midwives, physiotherapists, mental health staff and citizens’ advice workers.
+These include physiotherapists, specialist diabetes prevention nurses, and citizens’ advice workers.
 Details of their services can be obtained from reception.

 Research Lead GP